dheerajdlalwani/pytorch/README.md

 --------------------------------------------------------------------------------

+Dheeeraj wants to add this new line here (demonstrating how to create a PULL request)

 PyTorch is a Python package that provides two high-level features:
 - Tensor computation (like NumPy) with strong GPU acceleration
 - Deep neural networks built on a tape-based autograd system